-Linked to the existing cylindrical towers of the Société Générale designed in the 1990’s by Michel Andrault and Pierre Parat, the triangular tower conveys a dual image: an independent building on the Paris – La Défense skyline and a building linked to the two existing towers which unifies the bank’s block.
+Linked to the existing cylindrical towers of the Société Générale designed in the 1990’s by Michel Andrault and Pierre Parat, the triangular tower conveys a dual image: that of an independent building on the Paris – La Défense skyline and that of a building linked to the two existing towers which unifies the bank’s block.
+A dihedral structure forms the front of the complex while prism-shaped flanks along the back preserve the light and views of the existing towers.
+These forms provide office space of optimum quality that brings together functionality, flexibility, atmosphere and comfort.

 PROGRAM: An office tower designed for the French bank Société Générale, located in front of the “Alicante” and “Chassagne”, towers built in 1995.